diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 For more information about Hive, see [Programming Hive] by Edward Capriolo, Dean Wampler, and Jason Rutherglen (O’Reilly, 2012).

 ### Installing Hive
-In normal use, Hive runs on your workstation and converts your SQL query into a series of jobs for execution on a Hadoop cluster.
+In normal use, Hive runs on your workstation and `converts your SQL query into a series of jobs for execution on a Hadoop cluster`.
 Hive organizes data into tables, which provide a means for attaching structure to data stored in HDFS.
 Metadata—such as table schemas— is stored in a database called the **metastore**.

 When starting out with Hive, it is convenient to run the metastore on your local machine.
 In this configuration, which is the default, the Hive table definitions that you create will be local to your machine, so you can’t share them with other users.
 We’ll see how to configure a shared remote metastore, which is the norm in production environments, in “The Metastore” on page 480.

 **Prerequisite**:
-1. version compatible as per release notes
+1. version compatible as per release notes with Hadoop
 2. making sure that the hadoop executable is on the path or setting the HADOOP_HOME environment variable.

 **Installation**: